Thessaloniki–Bitola railway: History

 The idea of a trans-Macedonian railway had existed since the 1850s when, in January 1859, a Memorandum regarding the construction of the Salonica–Monastir (today's Bitola) line was signed.
 It, however, wasn't until 28 October 1890 that the Ottoman Sublime Porte gave Deutsche Bank a concession to build the railway as a branch line of the Oriental Railways and to possibly further extend it to an Albanian port.

 "Société du Chemin de Fer ottoman Salonique-Monastir" was set up as an Ottoman company, and its headquarters were in Constantinople.
 The construction works started in May 1891 and were completed in June 1894.
 Upon completion, the line operations were given to the Chemins de fer Orientaux, which were already operating the Salonique to Mitrovica and Vranje railways.
 Whether Baron Maurice de Hirsch took an active role in this railway is debatable, considering he retired from the Balkan railway building shortly before this project began.

 While at that time, the practice of compulsory work was still in use, labour was cheap in rural Macedonia, and the engineers were reported to be enthusiastically welcomed.

 After the end of Balkan Wars in 1913, the line ended fully in Greek territory, except for the last 17 km to Monastir, which ended up in Yugoslavia.
 The Greek government purchased the Greek part Salonica Monastir railway on 17 October 1925, and the railway became part of the Hellenic State Railways.

+Since 2019, there has been plans to renovate the line and restore the service between Bitola and Florina.
+As of 2025, the only part has been actualised is the renovation of the line between Bitola and Kremenica, as well as building new stations at Kravari and Žabeni.
+On the 1st February 2023, the section to Žabeni opened and had trains for the first time for 26 years.
+The project cost €17.2 million, of which €6 million came from IPA funds and €11 million from the budget.